How to Evaluate Behavioral Models: Setup and Existing Losses

-The analyst seeks to choose a model from some model class, which induces a set of predicted distributions $\mathcal{F} \subseteq \Delta(A)$, that is good at predicting the distribution of human behavior.
-For instance, $\mathcal{F}$ might be the set of predictions that a parametric model makes in a given setting for various instantiations of its parameters.
-To make their choice, the analyst relies on a loss function $\Obj: \Delta(A) \times \Datasets(A) \to \R$ representing preferences over these predictions: that is, $\Obj(f, y) < \Obj(g, y)$ if and only if $f$ is a better description of the data than $g$.\footnote{Note that objective functions can be phrased in both ``positive'' and ``negative'' senses: for example, it is equivalent to maximize accuracy or minimize error rate.
-In this paper, we use the latter, ``negative'' sense.}
+The analyst is equipped with a model class, which induces a set of predicted distributions $\mathcal{F} \subseteq \Delta(A)$.
+As this model class is interpretable (e.g., a parametric model with few parameters), this inequality can generally be strict, and $\mathcal{F}$ does not generally include the true distribution $p$.
+Their goal is then to choose a model from this class that is good at predicting the distribution of behavior on unseen data.\footnote{We use the terms ``model'' and ``prediction'' interchangeably, as the model is only used to predict behavior in a single scenario.} To make their choice, the analyst relies on a loss function $\Obj: \Delta(A) \times \Datasets(A) \to \R$ representing preferences over these predictions: that is, $\Obj(f, y) < \Obj(g, y)$ if and only if $f$ is a better description of the data than $g$.
+Note that our analysis can easily be modified to handle objective functions that are expressed in a ``positive'' sense: for example, it is equivalent to maximize accuracy or minimize error rate.